tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 # Co-existence of Usecases

 Two or more of the aforementioned use cases MAY co-exist in the same packet.
-Some examples of such usecases are described below.
+Some examples of such use cases are described below.

 ## IOAM with Network Slicing